Build a Recycled Greenhouse

 It's vitally important to know what you're doing.
 Bev decided she would take classes and get her Master Gardener certification.

 The course started February 2nd, and finished on April 19th—and Bev's now a proud Master Gardener!
-I asked Bev what's the best thing she learned from the Master Gardener classes?
+I asked Bev what's the best thing she learned from the Master Gardener classes.

-Her response: "We had some great hands-on classes about pruning fruit trees and smaller fruits like grapes, blueberries, and raspberries, and Companion Planting or Farm Scaping which means planting certain veg and/or flowers next to certain vegetables to repel or attract good bugs and bad bugs... as well as rotating your veggies with plants that are not within the same family.
-Kind of an organic type of pest control."
+We also learned about Companion Planting or Farm Scaping which means planting certain veg and/or flowers next to certain vegetables to repel or attract good bugs and bad bugs... as well as rotating your veggies with plants that are not within the same family.

 Community Garden